 With the recent Coronavirus developments and the new lockdown, families around the UK are trying to find a good daily rhythm while home-schooling their children.
 How do you help your child to keep abreast of their education?

-If you are not a teacher, it may be hard to plan and organise your child’s classes and help studying.
+If you are not a teacher, it may be hard to plan and organise your child’s classes and help studying when home-schooling.
 Prioritise the core subjects – Mathematics and English.
 There are a lot of free resources online to support you and your child, in addition to your child’s school’s resources.
 For other subjects, you can be creative- letting your child watch documentaries or videos to cover them.
 A great way to help is to ask your child to teach you what they’ve learned after a lesson.
 Remember that it may take a couple of weeks to get used to this new normal.

 Routines and Boundaries